neotest-java

 ⭐ Features

-• JUnit 5 (Jupiter) - Support for @Test, @ParameterizedTest, @TestFactory, nested tests
+• ✅ JUnit 5 (Jupiter): @Test, @ParameterizedTest, @TestFactory, nested tests

-• JUnit Platform 1.10.x & 6.x - Compatible with both legacy and latest versions
+• ✅ JUnit Platform 1.10.x & 6.x

-• Incremental compilation - Smart compilation of only changed files via nvim-jdtls
+• ✅ Incremental compilation via nvim-jdtls

-• Automatic classpath management - Retrieves runtime and test classpaths from LSP
+• ✅ Automatic classpath management from LSP

-• Health check - Comprehensive diagnostics with :checkhealth neotest-java
+• ✅ Health check via :checkhealth neotest-java

 Check ROADMAP.md to see what's coming!